Barnstorming: Flying circuses

+Although barnstormers often worked alone or in very small teams, some also organized large "flying circuses" with multiple planes and stunt people.
+These acts employed promoters to book shows in towns ahead of time.
+They were the largest and most organized of all of the barnstorming acts.
+Well-known circuses included the Five Blackbirds (an African American flying group), the Flying Aces Air Circus, the 13 Black Cats, Mabel Cody’s Flying Circus, the Inman Brothers Flying Circus, and the Marie Meyer Flying Circus.
+Perhaps the largest and most successful of these was the Gates Flying Circus, which attracted in its heyday tens of thousands to a single show.
+A Time magazine article estimated it staged 2000 air meets in 44 states.

+Women and minorities

-Barnstorming was performed not only by former military men, but also by women, minorities, and women minorities.
+Barnstorming was performed not only by former military men, but also by women, minorities, and minority women.
 For example, on July 18, 1915, Katherine Stinson became the first woman in the world to perform a loop.
 Bessie Coleman, an African-American woman, "not only thrilled audiences with her skills as a barnstormer, but she also became a role model for women and African Americans.
 Her very presence in the air threatened prevailing contemporary stereotypes.
 She also fought segregation when she could by using her influence as a celebrity."

+Charles Lindbergh, before his fame

-"More than any single event, Lindbergh's historic 1927 flight made Americans aware of the potential of commercial aviation, and there followed a boom in aviation activity during 1928 and 1929."
-In fact, Charles Lindbergh engaged in barnstorming in his early years, with the Marie Meyer Flying Circus and others; Errold Bahl hired him as an assistant, and as a promotional stunt, Lindbergh "volunteered to climb out onto the wing and wave to the crowds below," a performance known as "wing-walking."
+Charles Lindbergh engaged in barnstorming in his early years, with the Marie Meyer Flying Circus and others, making a marginal living; Errold Bahl hired him as an assistant, and as a promotional stunt, Lindbergh "volunteered to climb out onto the wing and wave to the crowds below," a performance known as "wing walking."
+During a barnstorming tour in Minnesota and Wisconsin in 1923, he made the "decision to pursue further formal instruction with the U.S. Army Air Service."